vermaatul9565/NLP/README.md

-#$project: Automate detection of different emotions from paragraphs and predict overall emotion$
+#$project: Automate detection of different emotions from paragraphs and predict overall emotion\n😄
-😄